 Excess bilirubin (hyperbilirubinemia) is the main cause of jaundice.
 Bilirubin, which is responsible for the yellow color of jaundice, is a normal part of the pigment released from the breakdown of "used" red blood cells.

-An underlying disorder may cause jaundice.
-In these cases, jaundice often appears much earlier or much later than physiologic jaundice.
+An underlying disorder may cause infant jaundice.
+In these cases, jaundice often appears much earlier or much later than does the more common form of infant jaundice.
 Diseases or conditions that can cause jaundice include:

 - Internal bleeding (hemorrhage)